3: The Self

 Learning Objectives

-1. Define self-esteem and explain how it is measured by social psychologists.
+1. Define self-esteem and explain how social psychologists measure it.

 2. Explore findings indicating diversity in self-esteem in relation to culture, gender, and age.